 I read every single comment!
 I also love connecting on social media, so snap a pic and hashtag it #myrecipeforfun and tag me on Instagram, TikTok, or pin this recipe on Pinterest!

-Non-Alcoholic Paloma Mocktail (Grapefruit Syrup Mocktail)
+Non-Alcoholic Paloma Mocktail (with Grapefruit Syrup)

 Equipment